IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

     channel: <my_custom_channel_for_event_manager>
 ````

 Besides that, the all-in-one configuration exposes a few more install parameters invisible from UI that allows you to customize the install behavior in a more fine-grained manner.
 Below is just a list of some available parameters.
-You will see more such parameters used in [CP4WAIOps Advanced Install Options Using GitOps](./cp4waiops-advanced-install-options.md).
+To learn more on the usage of such parameters, please refer to [CP4WAIOps Advanced Install Options Using GitOps](./cp4waiops-advanced-install-options.md).

 | Parameter                             | Type   | Default Value | Description
 | ------------------------------------- |--------|---------------|-----------------------------------